 The eastern portion of East Main Street in Bexley represents a unique blend of longstanding community anchors and emerging vibrancy.
 While the narrower lot depths and fragmented ownership patterns present challenges for large-scale redevelopment, the area's eclectic charm shines through its mix of beloved local eateries like Rubino's Pizza and Johnson's Real Ice Cream, and civic institutions like Montrose Elementary.

-This charm is only added to by recent additions to the business lineup such as the celebrated breakfast destination Katalina's Tres and shared workspace chain COhatch.
+This charm is only increased by recent additions to the business lineup such as the celebrated breakfast destination Katalina's Tres and shared workspace chain COhatch.
+The eastern portion of Main Street was the target of the 2024 Bexley Mural Festival and now boasts multiple publicly and privately funded murals, adding new energy to the area.

 Detracting from its desirability, this stretch of Main Street tends to cater more to motorists than pedestrians, although this presents opportunities to rethink its streetscape to better balance walkability with business needs.
-Notably, the eastern portion of Main Street was the target of the 2024 Bexley Mural Festival and now boasts multiple publicly and privately funded murals, adding a new vibrancy to the area.